o0101/style.dss/README.md

 Now open up a developer console, and play around with setting different values in the state using `setState` and calling `restyleAll` to propagate these state changes to the style functions.

-For more examples, please see the tests.
+For more examples, you may see the tests in "index.html".

+I've also included the above demo in "demo.html".

 # FAQ